PKB-rogergallart/DataScience/Machine Learning/Unsupervised Learning/Clustering/Clustering_algorithms.md

     Resistant to outliers | You need to select how </br>many groups there are

 ## K-Means clustering
+- Uses Expectation-Maximization algorithm (EM).
 - We initialize randomly the center points for each group.
 Then we calculate the distance between each sample and each group centerand we classify the point to be in the group whose center is closest.
 We recompute the group centers and iterate until the centers don't change much or for a certain fixed number of iterations.
+- Quality of the cluster assignments can be determined using Sum of squared error (SSE).
+- As it is non-deterministic, usually we run it several times using different initializations, and choose the solution with lowest SSE.

 Pros | Cons
 -----|-----